CristianoCamilo/meanApp/README.md

 # meanApp
-Node application test using MEAN
+Node application test using MEAN on OpenShift